denniss17/mbd/README.md

 ssh $1@ctithead1.ewi.utwente.nl '/usr/lib/storm/bin/storm jar storm-0.1.jar nl.utwente.bigdata.GoalDetector storm.properties'
 ```

 Running our Storm topology jar on the server takes a single argument, namely the filename of the configuration file.
-An example configuration file is given below, which is self-explanatory.
+An example configuration file is given below, which is mostly self-explanatory.
+The session id is used to identify a single runtime on the cluster.
+This makes it possible to differentiatie the various runs of the code in the SQL table.
 ```
 # Session id for database storage
 session=3